josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![In the Results Dataset for Execute R Script, the number of columns is now 12.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image53.png "Results Dataset ")

-25. At this point the Flight Delay Data is prepared, and we turn to preparing the historical weather data.
+1. At this point the Flight Delay Data is prepared, and we turn to preparing the historical weather data

 ### Task 5: Prepare the weather data

-1. To the right of the **FlightDelaysWithAirportCodes** dataset, add the **FlightWeatherWithAirportCodes** dataset.
+1. To the side of the **FlightDelaysWithAirportCodes** dataset, add the **FlightWeatherWithAirportCodes** dataset

     ![On the Design Surface, FlightDelaysWithAirportCodes and FlightWeatherWithAirportCodes display side by side.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image54.png "Design Surface")

-2. Right-click the output port of the **FlightWeatherWithAirportCodes** dataset and select **Visualize**.
+1. Right-click the output port of the **FlightWeatherWithAirportCodes** dataset and select **Visualize**

     ![The Dataset for FlightWeatherWithAirportCode displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image55.png "Dataset")